By the end of the live tweeting for the event, I had reached 400 tweets. It’s not a lot, but it’s a round number.

 The second session started.

-The future of social media might kill the privacy.
+The future of social media might kill privacy.
 There is a Big Brother perspective to be careful about less than 5 seconds ago.
 Everything converges towards integration.
-Alexis Bonte thinks Facebook is the most likely to get the supremacy, but it’s in the position it was MySpace 3 years ago.
+Alexis Bonte thinks Facebook is the most likely to get the supremacy, but it’s in the position it was in MySpace 3 years ago.

 Haters still have old-kind phones.

 He quotes Ray Kurtzweil.
 Do you live in the future, in the present, or in the past?
 The only chance for the long term is to be an entrepreneur.
 The top 1000 companies from 100 years ago only have a standing company.
 To be prepared for the future is to be ready for change.
 Change is essential to entrepreneurs.